 2. Registering Your Business

 One of the first steps in transitioning from a hobby to a business is registering your business with HMRC.
 This registration is essential for tax purposes and legal compliance.
-You’ll need to choose a business structure that best suits your needs, such as a sole trader, partnership, or limited company.
+You will need to choose a business structure that best suits your needs, such as a sole trader, partnership, or limited company.
 This is one of the crucial accounting tips for transitioning from hobby to business as it lays the foundation for all your future financial dealings.

 a.
 Sole Trader